Zijun-Deng/ML-NSGA-PSA-carbon-capture/readme.md

 3. Copy the model files in "ML_training/CO2/cycle_tot" and "ML_training/N2/cycle_tot" to "ML_NSGA/cycle_tot" and "ML_NSGA/cycle_tot_n2", respectively.

-##	How to compute productivity-energy pareto fronts by process simulation and optimization
+##	How to compute productivity-energy pareto fronts by process modeling and optimization
 Requirement: MATLAB
 1.	obtain adsorption isotherms at various emperature and fit these data points in a DSL model.
 2. Override the DSL parameters the row 2 of the table “PSA/sorted_material_dataframes/DRE_DDEC_material_data.csv“ with your DSL model.